fuzikt/localrec/README.md

 RELION 3 compatible particle extraction.

 --extract_from_micrographs
-Extract subparticles directly form micrographs instead particle images.
+Extract subparticles directly form micrographs instead from particle images.
 Cannot be used with signal subtraction.

 --only_extract_unfinished
 Extract only particles not extracted in previous run.

 --invert_contrast
-Use this option when extracting from micrographs that were not inveted (i.e. black particles ons on white background).
+Use this option when extracting from micrographs that were not inverted (i.e. black particles ons on white background).

 --library_path
 define LD_LIBRARY_PATH used by Relion.
 Default: empty